[All images + photos by BUILD LLC]

 Before we get into the comparison, it’s worth noting that our Case Study Houses all focus on a similar set of circumstances.
 Because the project series aims to provide densification in a rapidly growing city, each tackles a compact urban lot (CSH 2016 is a tidy 4,355 square feet).
 Because these projects are built for ourselves, they exclude the embellishments and adhere to cost-effective budgets.
 As we are modernists, these projects also demonstrate materials and methods of the current time.
 For these reasons, BUILD’s Case Study House series isn’t necessarily applicable anywhere and everywhere.
 For instance, the parameters would change dramatically on larger suburban or rural lots where there’s simply more buildable real estate within the setbacks of a typical lot.

 One of the principles behind BUILD’s Case Study House project is the exploration and implementation of new design ideas.
-Because we are the end users of the product, it allows us to experiment with concepts and details that may not yet be ready for clients or the market in general.
+Because we are the end users of the product, it allows us to experiment with concepts and details that maybe too costly or time consuming to implement, at least now, for clients or the market in general.
 While this was a design generator on CSH 2016, this is also where things get interesting.
 The more we tried to push and pull the design ideas further from CSH 2012 and CSH 2014 projects, the stronger previous architectural systems reaffirmed themselves.
 While there are a host of differences between the separate Case Study Houses, what is becoming more significant are their similarities.
 As architects and builders, it illustrates a couple of possibilities: either we have a lack of imagination or there are key design systems that simply work better than others given the conditions.
 We think it’s the latter, and today’s post does a deep dive into the similar design threads among all three houses.
 We’ve broken the study down into five systems for design and we’re already starting to see these strategies influence the client-based projects here at BUILD.

 GOING UP RATHER THAN OUT